 Make what you’re doing a little bit harder, pretty much every time you try.
 Think back to learning how to spell.
-One week you were spelling three letter words, then four.
-Pretty soon you could sound out two syllable words and started learning the rules for the various language interlopers into the English language so that you could (sometimes) remember the difference between they’re, their, and there.
+One week you were spelling three-letter words, then four.
+Pretty soon you could sound out two-syllable words and started learning the rules for the various language interlopers in the English language so that you could (sometimes) remember the difference between they’re, their, and there.
 Whatever you’re trying to improve about your executive function, keep stretching, every day.

 General Strategies for Improving Various Executive Functions

 Note: Several of the executive function part 2 exercises call for trying the exercise for three months.
 The reason for this is that it takes approximately that long to create a habit.
 Work on one habit for a month or two, see if you can start another without dropping the first, and if not, finish the three months with the first habit before starting the next.
 Try to have them build on each other.